-One such example is how to handle toddler tantrums during the terrible-twos.
+One such example is how to handle toddler tantrums during the terrible twos.

 Good parents help their children learn to regulate themselves.
 Emotional regulation is a big key to a child’s future success.

 They use time-out, spanking, and punishment to curb tantrums instead of providing emotional support.
 They choose what seems to be easier over what is better.

-Even if you can stop temper tantrums for the time being, the child will not learn to regulate themselves properly.
+Even if you can stop temper tantrums, for the time being, the child will not learn to regulate themselves properly.

-6. They deny responsibilities… whenever things go wrong
+6. Deny responsibilities whenever things go wrong

 Have you ever seen a parent of a successful grownup modestly deny responsibility for how well their child has turned out?

 But when a child doesn’t turn out so well, their parents often quickly deny any responsibility for whatever atrocities their child has committed.

 Other parents may jump to their defense, too.